On the occasion of the arrival of our beautiful poplins printed in block print, I thought you might not know this technique...

 6. The fabric is washed, dried, ironed…

-Let’s see that in a video!
+Let's watch this in a video!

 Which will gradually lead to modern printing techniques...